Meridian (geography): Etymology

 The term meridian comes from the Latin meridies, meaning "midday"; the subsolar point passes through a given meridian at solar noon, midway between the times of sunrise and sunset on that meridian.
 Likewise, the Sun crosses the celestial meridian at the same time.
 The same Latin stem gives rise to the terms a.m. (ante meridiem) and p.m. (post meridiem) used to disambiguate hours of the day when utilizing the 12-hour clock.

+History

+The first prime meridian was set by Eratosthenes in 200 BCE.
+This prime meridian was used to provide measurement of the earth, but had many problems because of the lack of latitude measurement.

+By the early modern era, multiple locations were being used as prime meridians.
+Because each country had its own preferred meridian (or meridians) there was little consistency in how coordinates and relative local times were recorded around the world.
+However, here were two locations that were most often acknowledged as the geographic location of the meridian: Paris and Greenwich.

+By the late 19th century, it was in the best interests of all nations to agree to one standard meridian, to allow a universal system of recording geographical positions and precise times.
+Older systems were inadequate for increasing mobility.
+For instance, railway services were difficult to co-ordinate, when each town effectively had its own time zone.

 International Meridian Conference

 Because of a growing international economy, there was a demand for a set international prime meridian to make it easier for worldwide traveling which would, in turn, enhance international trading across countries.
 As a result, a Conference was held in 1884, in Washington, D.C.
 Twenty-six countries were present at the International Meridian Conference to vote on an international prime meridian.
 Ultimately the outcome was as follows: there would be only one prime meridian, the prime meridian was to cross and pass at Greenwich (which was the 0°), there would be two longitude directions up to 180° (east being plus and west being minus), there will be a universal day, and the day begins at the mean midnight of the initial meridian.

 There were two main reasons for this.
 The first was that the USA had already chosen Greenwich as the basis for its own national time zone system.
 The second was that in the late 19th century, 72% of the world's commerce depended on sea-charts which used Greenwich as the Prime Meridian.

 The recommendation was based on the argument that naming Greenwich as Longitude 0º would be of advantage to the largest number of people.